-The Highfield Park Bat Night is an educational event and will be ticketed in order that numbers can be restricted.
-It is run from the Visitor Centre and is always a very popular event, so please book early to avoid disappointment!!
+Highfield Park Bat Nights are an educational event and will be ticketed in order that numbers can be restricted.
+They are run from the Visitor Centre and have proved to be popular events, so please book early to avoid disappointment!!
+The timing of an event is linked to the sunset time on the day and this year’s dates can be found on the calendar.

 It is suitable for young and old alike, but please wear suitable clothing and sturdy footware.
 We also recommend that you bring a torch.